sense-design/firstspiri-project-settings-in-contentcreator/README.md

-# firstspiri-project-settings-in-contentcreator
+# FirstSpirit project settings in ContentCreator

-Change the FirstSpirit project settings in ContentCreator
+Add the ability to change the FirstSpirit project settings within ContentCreator.
+Currently there is no possibiliy provided by core.